-All other financial liabilities are subsequently measured at fair value, amortised cost using the effective interest method is a method of calculating the amortised cost of a debt instrument and of allocating interest expense in profit or loss over the relevant period.
+All other financial liabilities are subsequently measured at fair value, amortised cost using the effective interest method.
+The effective interest method is a method of calculating the amortised cost of a debt instrument and of allocating interest expense in profit or loss over the relevant period.